AnnieBro/Programming-Basics-SoftUni/README.md

 # Programming-Basics-SoftUni

 Tasks I have done from any of the Programming Basics courses from Software University - Sofia.
-The folders here (will) present the programming languages in use, which are (the checked ones are the completed ones):
+The folders here (will) present the programming languages in use, which are (the checked ones are the completed basics courses):
 - [ ] Java
 - [ ] JavaScript
 - [ ] Python